Benzos stay in your system and can be detected in certain body parts for up to 90 days.

 How Long Do Benzos Last in Urine?

-How Long Do Benzos Last in the Blood?
+How Long Do Benzos Stay in Your Blood?

-Benzos may be detected in the blood from one hour to eight days.
+Benzos stay and may be detected in the blood from one hour to eight days.
+Blood testing can be invasive and expensive.
+It is quite accurate yet used less commonly.
+Results are usually available immediately.

-How Long Do Benzos Last in the Hair?
+How Long Do Benzos Stay in the Hair?

-How Long Do Benzos Last in the Saliva?
+How Long Does Benzodiazepine Stay in the Saliva?

-Benzos can last in the saliva for up to two days.
+Benzos can stay in the saliva for up to two days.
+Saliva tests are less invasive than urine tests.

-Which Factors Affect How Many Days Benzos Stay in Your System?
+Which Factors Affect How Long Benzodiazepine Stays in Your System?

 Benzos may stay in some peoples’ bodies longer than others based on several factors: